noahhalpern/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?

+> The file size is now displayed with unit suffixes and the number of digits is reduced.
+The size of larger files is rounded.

 If instead copying we just want to change the name of a file, we can do: